einar-hjortdal/slugify/README.md

 ## Features

-- language-specific transliteration
+- language-specific transliteration toggle
-- custom replacement map
+- custom replacement map support
-- truncate slug at maximum character length
+- truncate at maximum character length
-- truncate slug at the end of a word before given maximum character length
+- truncate at the end of a word before given maximum character length
-- transform slug to lowercase
+- transform to lowercase toggle

 ## Usage